 When should you see results of collagen supplements?

-Brown says that while the results are not immediate, you may see perceptible benefits in a few months.
+Brown says that while the results are not immediate, you may see perceptible benefits of collagen supplements in a few months.
 However, consistency is key: “An easy and effective way to incorporate collagen is by adding it to coffee or cacao, for consistent intake and sustained benefits I recommend taking it three to five times per week,” says Davar.

 What’s more, collagen production requires vitamin C, so ensuring adequate intake is important for any kind of potential results, says Castilla.